RiaJain10/PromotionEngine/README.md

 **Instructions on how to Import the project if using Eclipse IDE** When using IDE's to use the above solution please use import the code function of the IDE.

+**Unit Test Coverage: JUnit test coverage for the whole project is around 89%**

 **Output of the Promotion Engine Solution**
 Printing Unit Prices
 ID: A Price: 50.0 Quantity: 1